pinot-contrib/pinot-docs/developers/advanced/null-value-support.md

 Remember `nullHandlingEnabled` table configuration modifies how segments are stored and `enableNullHandling` query option modifies how queries are executed.
 {% endhint %}

-When this `enableNullHandling` option is set to true, Pinot query engine uses a different execution path that interprets nulls in a standard SQL way.
+When the `enableNullHandling` option is set to `true`, the Pinot query engine uses a different execution path that interprets nulls in a standard SQL way.
 This means that `IS NULL` and `IS NOT NULL` predicates will evaluate to `true` or `false` according to whether a null is detected (like in basic null support mode) but also aggregation functions like `COUNT`, `SUM`, `AVG`, `MODE`, etc. will deal with null values as expected (usually ignoring null values).